Ghost081280/gateway-trainer/README.md

 Binaural beats may cause relaxation.
 Do not use while driving or operating machinery.
 Consult a physician if you have a history of seizures.

 **We cannot guarantee which dimension you'll visit, only that you'll probably visit one of them.
 Results may vary.
-The CIA couldn't figure it out either.**
+The CIA couldn't figure it out either.
+So they say.**

 Built for explorers.
 Use responsibly.